 the test.
 Take the online exam a second time and score >60

-- Second, consider enrollment in Peer-led Team Learning (PLTL) workshops (Chem 191, 1 unit pass/fail) as described above.
+take Peer-led Team Learning (PLTL) workshops (Chem 191, 1 unit

-- Seek out the USF Learning Center for study skills and time management courses; Use TA Help room hours.
+Learning Center about study skills and time management courses.

-"pass" or a "fail".
+"fail".
 We recognize that, as a diverse group, students arrive with a

 range of backgrounds and previous experiences.
 The diagnostic test is meant to

 help you prepare for college chemistry and make an easier transition into the